javaplus/PicoProjects/labs/f02_sharks_with_lasers.md

 ## What to do

-First of all stand up and walk over to pick up your shark!
-Good time for a stretch, eh?

 TODO: Insert diagram here of breadboard with servo and 3 LEDs added

 ![Game Part 2 Diagram](/images/needanimagehere.png)